Unraveling Broccoli Cravings: 5 Surprising Reasons

 First, try substituting another vegetable that you enjoy eating for broccoli in your meals.
 This will help to satisfy your craving for broccoli without actually consuming it.

 Finally, if all else fails, you can always try supplements or other foods that contain the nutrients found in broccoli.
-By taking these steps, you should be able to successfully stop craving broccoli in no time!
+By taking these steps, you should be able to stop craving broccoli successfully in no time!

 Craving broccoli when sick